xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 title: "Syntax Highlighting"
 ---

-### How to create syntax highlighting plugins for lite-xl XL
+### How to create syntax highlighting plugins for Lite XL

 Syntax highlighting plugins for lite-xl are lua files, that define some regular expressions that match different parts of a given language, assigning different token types to each match.
 These different token types are then given different colors by your chosen color scheme.

-Like other plugins, syntax definitions are sources from the following folders, in order:
+Like other plugins, syntax definitions are sourced from the following folders, in order:

 - /usr/share/lite-xl/plugins/
+- $HOME/.config/lite-xl/plugins/

+NOTE: The exact location of these folders will depend on your OS and installation method.
+For example, on Windows, the variable `$USERPROFILE` will be used instead of `$HOME`.

+The user module folder for Lite XL can generally be found in these places on different OSes:

+- Windows: C:\Users\(username)\.config\lite-xl\
+- MacOS: /Users/(usernmame)/.config/lite-xl/
-- ~/.config/lite-xl/plugins/
+- Linux: /home/(username)/.config/lite-xl/

-So, to create a new syntax definition, you can just create a file in your `~/.config/lite-xl/plugins/` folder.
+So, to create a new syntax definition on Linux, you can just create a `.lua` file in your `$HOME/.config/lite-xl/plugins/` folder.

 #### What syntax token types are there?

-These are defined by your color scheme, but the ones defined by `lite-xl/core/style.lua` are:
+These are defined by your color scheme.
+The ones defined by `lite-xl/core/style.lua` are:

 ```lua
 style.syntax["normal"] = { common.color "#e1e1e6" }